chatixia blog

 }

-Without select!, you would need two separate tasks — one reading from the channel, one reading from the WebSocket — and some way to coordinate them. select! collapses this into a single, clear loop.
+Without select!, you would need two separate tasks and coordination logic. select! collapses this into a single clear loop.

 4. Python Async: asyncio